Serious confession time: I had a period of real doubt about my decision to homeschool… just a couple of weeks ago.

 But with God leading me, I can and will accomplish what He has called me to.

 Take your heart before God and tell Him what is going on.
 Ask for help and He will hear you.
 He will see you.
 And He will answer you.
 He did not bring you this far on the homeschool journey to watch you crumble.

 Recap When You Doubt Your Decision to Homeschool

-Even though my friend’s comments shook me, I was comforted to know that even long time homeschoolers like her experience doubts that they can pull this homeschooling thing off.
+Even though my friend’s comments shook me, I was comforted to know that even long-time homeschoolers like her experience doubt that they can pull this homeschooling thing off.